 We do not intend to create or own any of the media content to be streamed on our Helbiz Live platform.
-Instead we plan to license such content.
-We have acquired a three-year license to broadcast in Italy for each of the next three seasons all 390 regular season games in the Italian Serie B soccer league.
+Instead, we plan to license such content.
+We have acquired a three-year license to broadcast in Italy all 390 regular season games in the Italian Serie B soccer league.
 We will not own any of the intellectual property associated with such games, the league or the teams in the league.